 This may be the most important financial lesson you will ever receive.
 I know that since I received it, my perception of money, work, and life has never been the same.
 When I was exposed to this concept I was finishing up school and beginning my career as a Civil Engineer.
 My life plan was to work 30-40 years in that field and eventually retire to a nice lake house.
-Thanks to this concept, I’m going to spend my summer this year, at age 23, at a lake house.
+Thanks to this concept, I spent my summer this year, at age 23, at a lake house.

 I was in my cubicle working away, while listening to a podcast on wealth mindset, when the podcast host referred the best-selling book, "Rich Dad, Poor Dad."
 I had already been referred to this book countless times from people within the Network Marketing industry, the Real Estate industry, and exceptional business minds in general so, I decided it was time I checked this book out.
 I highly recommend it to anyone and everyone regardless of age, profession, or current financial situation.
 While the whole book is phenomenal I want to focus on one main takeaway.
 The takeaway that has led to the most success for me personally.
 That takeaway is the cash flow quadrants.
 So let us dive in.

 This graphic below is very similar to the one used by Kiyosaki in the book and is a great visual for what I am about to explain.
 Glance over it now and refer back to it as I go into more detail throughout the article.
 As we can see there are 4 quadrants, each depicting 1 of the 4 ways that you can earn income in a capitalist economy.